jappeace/jappeaceApplication/content/tool-survey.md

 how liberating it is to write stuff down.
 No need to think about something which you've alreade written down.
-Therefore I have a little idea project in which I write down random ideas I have for programs or systems, and I have a little todo list of stuff I need to do.
+Therefore I have a little idea project in which I write down random ideas I have for programs or systems.
+To this project I also added a planning file which contains some stuff I probably should work on.
+This really helps focusing and narrowing down a direction I want to go in.
+They also provide a dialogue between passed me, current me, and eventually future me.
+It was a classmate who brought me up on this idea, but CGPGrey pointed out the dialogue aspect.

 ## Version controll
 So I use [git](https://git-scm.com/) for version control.